leacasas/programming-gameai-by-example-csharp/Examples.02.WestWorld/WESTWORLD.md

 ### _State_ class

 The state class.
 Each concrete state will inherit from this one, and it will implement a singleton pattern, meaning that the actors will have to share it.
 By using the Singleton pattern, they will not be able to persist agent-specific data within them, and thus, it has to be saved externally.
+Uses generics to abstract some of the parameters to the methods.

 ### _Miner_ class